This post may contain affiliate links which won’t change your price but will share some commission.

 - Salt & pepper to taste

 - Place ½ cup of water in the Instant Pot.
 Add the steamer basket and fill with broccoli florets.
-Cover and seal.
+Cover with the lid and turn the valve to the sealing position.
 Set to Manual High Pressure for 0 minutes.
 The broccoli will be steamed during the time the pot comes to pressure.

-- As soon as the pot beeps after the 0 minute cook time, do a quick release by carefully turning the valve to venting.
+- When the pot beeps, turn the valve to the venting position for a quick steam release.
 Use a pot holder and protect your hand while turning the valve so you don’t get burned by the steam.
 Remove the broccoli from the pot immediately to keep it from over-cooking.

 - For a simple steamed broccoli side dish, sprinkle with salt and pepper and serve warm at this point.